madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 This is the same representation I
 [implemented in Prolog](http://buchi.dk/blog/100-days-of-fibonacci-day-4-prolog/) earlier on.

-As usual the code is available on [Github](https://github.com/madsbuch/snippets/blob/master/fibonacci/fib.v)).
+As usual, the code is available on [Github](https://github.com/madsbuch/snippets/blob/master/fibonacci/fib.v)).

-It is necessary to be able to reduce data to atomic peaces to do the proving we want to do.
+It is necessary to be able to reduce data to atomic pieces to do the proving we want to do.
 This is to create a total dependency between the type and its value.
 Imagine Java's `int` type.
-This type holds at least $2^{32}$ different values without the compiler knowing which.
-In that case it is not possible to reason about the return value of a function, which we need for the next section.
+This type holds, at least, $2^{32}$ different values without the compiler knowing which.
+In that case, it is not possible to reason about the return value of a function, which we need for the next section.

 # Coq - proof assistant
-Coq is not meant as a general purpose programming language.
-In fact it is a proof assistant.
+Coq is not meant as a general-purpose programming language.
+In fact, it is a proof assistant.
 This means that it is not possible to interact with the surrounding world.
 It is not possible to read command line arguments or invoke system calls.
-On the other hand Coq can prove properties.
+On the other hand, Coq can prove properties.

 In the above we had two different implementations of the Fibonacci function.
 One might wonder whether these functions always return the same